miadugas/miadugas/README.md

 ### Made of Stardust, JavaScript a xM1+ Mifare 1k RFID chip, a NExT 13.56MHz & 125kHz T5577 RFID dual chip, xG3 v1 axial biomagnet and a VivoKey Spark2 13.56MHz chip implant.

 Hi there!
-I <3 all things JavaScript from VanillaJS to React, Angular, Vue and technology in general.
+I <3 all things React but mainly technology in general.
 Feel free to check out some of my recent projects and reach out if you want to collaborate or grab a cup of coffee sometime.
 I've also been known to enjoy a good game of D&D from time to time.